Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Wrapper Class Declarations in the Emp_ObjInit Class Module.

-Keeping this requirement in mind I devised a method to generate an Event Subroutine Template using the Data Field Names, saved from the TextBoxes on the Form, so that it can be copied for specific Event Subroutine and write the Code directly below the required Fields and remove the unwanted Field references from the Subroutines.
+Keeping this requirement in mind, I devised a method to generate an event subroutine template using the data field names saved from the text boxes on the form.
+This template can then be copied into a specific event subroutine, allowing you to write the code directly below the required fields.
+Any unwanted field references can simply be removed from the subroutine.

 The Sample Subroutine Code generated from the Field Names collected from the Form and saved in the EventSubFields.txt File is given below for reference: